Our Response to Some

 Response: One Australian bike share program reported dismal results in its early stages, and many attributed that to their all-ages helmet law.
+In 2018 the Canberra (ACT) government's Road Safety Minister is reportedly re-examining their helmet law's effects on anticipated bike sharing programs there.
 And in the US there was a bike share program in Seattle that tried to resolve that problem by making helmets available at the bike share stations.
 There were other factors at work in Seattle that doomed their program, but the helmet law probably contributed.
 See our Bike Share Page for more.
 Back to top

 Response: The British Medical Association once took this point of view.
 Apparently they had thought that Brits would either ride bicycles or become couch potatoes.
 In 2004 they reversed themselves and issued a call for helmet laws there.
 That is not the case in the US, where cycling certainly contributes to the overall fitness level of the populace, but millions of others prefer running, walking, swimming, rollerblading, skateboarding, skiing, rowing, basketball, football, baseball, soccer, lacrosse, handball, squash, volleyball, climbing, equestrian sports, aerobics or combinations of a thousand other activities to keep fit.
 But if the number of riders on the road were reduced this would be a serious issue because it would make the roads less safe for bicycles.
 Fortunately that is not the case.
 Back to top